Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Conclusions

 As this work is an early attempt at a formal framework for theoretical analysis of mathematical models from a causal inference perspective, there are numerous questions remaining and extensions to be made.
-Here, I highlight some areas for extension.
+Here, I highlight some of these areas.
 First, my approach only produces bounds for $\psi$ with a given mathematical model.
 However, it should be relatively easy to replace the mathematical model parameter vector with an ordered pair, where the first element is the value for the parameter and the second element is the information or `belief' that supports that parameter value choice.
 With this extension, the mathematical model can then produce distributions for, rather than bounds on, $\psi$.
 Second, the models here assumed units were independent, but mathematical models can easily incorporate interactions between units \cite{edwardsInvitedCommentaryCausal2017b}.
 To adapt the approach used here, one would need to use an extension of potential outcomes for interference \cite{hudgensCausalInferenceInterference2008a}.
-Further, how connections between units occur in the population would need to be incorporated.
+After that, one would need to specify how connections or interactions between units occur in the desired context.
 Similarly, this framework does not currently handle differential equations.
 Differential equations play an important role in the mathematical modeling tradition \cite{aalenCanWeBelieve2016}.
+An extension to differential equations could draw inspiration from work on continuous-time processes in the causal inference literature \cite{gillCausalInferenceComplex2001, zhangCAUSALINFERENCECONTINUOUSTIME2011, sunCausalIdentificationContinuoustime2022b}.
+Alternatively, one could approach this problem by imposing a discrete time-order, as done with the Euler method for solving ordinary differential equations.
 Third, it is common within statistical modeling to compare predictions under the `natural course', or setting $A$ as it occurs in the world \cite{rudolphRoleNaturalCourse2021}, and other observed data implications as a check for gross violations of the underlying identification and estimation assumptions \cite{dahabrehCausallyInterpretableMetaanalysis2020a, keilParametricGformulaTimetoevent2014, zivichBridgedTreatmentComparisons2025, shook-saFusingTrialData2024}.
 In the mathematical modeling literature, comparing model output to observations is often referred to as calibration \cite{mccullochCalibratingAgentBasedModels2022, ogaraImprovingPolicyorientedAgentbased2025}.
 The notion of identification presented here may help to better understand and formalize calibration procedures for mathematical models.
 Finally, the motivating examples were in the context of medical science applications.
 Applying causal inference methods and this framework for quantitative analyses in other scientific fields is of interest.